benbusby/y2k/README.md

 05 00 01 # Change interpreter back to 1-digit parsing mode

 # Set variable 7 to "fizzbuzz"
 8791  # Create variable 7 with type "copy" (9) and length 1 (variable ID length)
 9     # Use 1 digit variable ID (9) to copy values from var 9 to var 7
-7751 # On variable 7, call function "append var" (5) with a 1 digit argument
+77111 # On variable 7, call function "+=" (5) using a variable (1) with a 1 digit ID
 8     # Use 1 digit variable ID (8) to append values from var 8 to var 7

 # Create variable 1 for iterating from 0 to 100
 8121 # Create variable 1 with type int (2) and size 1